 the demand for the job.

-Starting salaries for agricultural advisers in the UK tend to be in the range £20,000 to £22,000 a year.
-With experience, this can rise to around £28,000 a year and senior advisers and consultants can earn up to £50,000 a year, sometimes more.
+Starting salaries for agricultural consultants in the UK tend to be in the range £22,000 to £27,000 a year.
+With experience, you could earn between £27,000 and £40,000 a year and senior advisers and consultants with more than five years' experience can earn up to £50,000 or more a year.

 Salaries may vary depending on the area of specialism.